sandeepkavadi/pyloans/docs/loan.md

          loan_dt="2022-12-12",
      )

-     # Get un-modified loan roperties/attributes
+     # Get un-modified loan properties/attributes

-     l1.pmt  # installment amount on the loan l1.original_cfs  # original un-modified schedule of cashflows l1.original_wal  # original un-modified weihted average life l1.original_apr  # original un-modified annual percentage rate l1.org_maturity_period  # number of periods corresponding to term
+     l1.pmt  # installment amount on the loan l1.original_cfs  # original un-modified schedule of cashflows l1.org_wal  # original un-modified weighted average life l1.org_apr  # original un-modified annual percentage rate l1.org_maturity_period  # number of periods corresponding to term

-     # Incase there were additional paymemnts provided  or if the loan was
+     # Incase there were additional payments provided  or if the loan was
      # updated (see below), the modified properties can be retrieved as below:

-     l1.mod_cfs  # modified schedule of cashflows after an update l1.mod_wal  # modified weihted average life after an update l1.mod_apr  # modified annual percentage rate after an update l1.mod_maturity_period  # number of periods after an update
+     l1.updated_cfs  # modified schedule of cashflows after an update l1.mod_wal  # modified weihted average life after an update l1.mod_apr  # modified annual percentage rate after an update l1.mod_maturity_period  # number of remaining periods after an update
      ```

 ### **Updating**: Modifying an existing Loan instance

+An existing `Loan` instance can be updated using the following methods to
+reflect changes to the original schedule of payment:

+* Additional payments (`#!python update_addl_pmts(addl_pmt_update: dict) -> pd.DataFrame`)-
+The method checks the status of the loan if it is already fully pre-paid.
+If
+the loan is already fully pre-paid, we raise an exception notifying the same.
+Else, the `addl_pmts` attribute of the loan object is merged to
+include the additional payment passed to the method.
+* Full-prepayment (`#!python prepay_fully(period: int) -> pd.DataFrame`) -
+The method checks the status of the loan if it is already fully pre-paid.
+If
+the loan is already fully pre-paid, we raise an exception notifying the
+same.
+Else, the outstanding principal amount is considered as the
+additional payment amount in the **period** specified and the closing
+balance of the loan is zero-ed out.
+The  `fully_prepaid` flag is also set to 1.

+??? info "fully_prepaid: attribute"

-4. `fully_prepaid: int` - A flag to indicate of the loan was fully pre-paid.
+    `#!python fully_prepaid: int` - A flag to indicate of the loan was fully
-In case the loan in fully pre-paid, no additional payments can be specified
+    pre-paid.
+In case the loan in fully pre-paid, no additional payments
-and hence there cannot be further modifications to the cashflows.
+    can be updated and hence there cannot be further modifications to the
+    cashflows.

+The following examples illustrate the process for updating an existing `Loan`
+instance.

+!!!
+Example "*Example: Updating an existing Loan*"

+    ```python
+    # Instantiating a loan object

+    l1 = pyl.Loan(
+        loan_amt=20000,
+        interest_rate=0.1099,
+        term_in_months=60,
+        loan_dt="2022-12-12",
+    )

+    # Updating the `l1` loan instance defined above.
+    l1.update_addl_pmts({7: 700})

+    # Method aggregates all amounts for a particular period across all
+    # provided payment updates
+    l1.update_addl_pmts({7: 200, 8: 100})

+    # Fully-prepay a loan in period 40
+    l1.prepay_fully(40)
+    ```

 ### **Re-setting**: Re-setting additional payments for a Loan instance
+As mentioned above the `#!python update_addl_pmts()` method aggregates all
+the payments mentioned in a particular period.
+Incase the payment for a
+period was mis-specified, updating the payment amount as 0 does not re-set
+the payment for the period, using the `#!python reset_addl_pmts()` method,
+all  the additional payments specified can be re-set to zero and the
+variables per the original schedule are set as the attributes.
+The
+`#!python fully_prepaid: int` attribute is also re-set to zero.

+!!!
+Example "*Example: Updating an existing Loan*"

+    ```python
+    # Instantiating a Loan object

+    l1 = pyl.Loan(
+     loan_amt=20000,
+     interest_rate=0.1099,
+     term_in_months=60,
+     loan_dt="2022-12-12",
+    )

+    # Re-settign additional payments on the `l1` loan instance defined above.
+    l1.reset_addl_pmts()